jundalisay/superb/content/en/maharlika/laws/epira/chapter-6.md

 (g) Official assistance, grants, and donations from external sources; and (h) Other sources of funds as may be determined by PSALM Corp. necessary for the above- mentioned purposes.

-SEC.
-56. Claims Against the PSALM Corp. – The following shall constitute the claims against the PSALM Corp.:
+## SEC.
+56. Claims Against the PSALM Corp

+The following shall constitute the claims against the PSALM:

 (a) NPC liabilities transferred to the PSALM Corp.;
 (b) Transfers from the national government;
 (c) New loans; and